-\\If it becomes necessary to repeat ANY radiograph, a qualified staff radiographer must directly supervise the student.
-The radiographer must initial the Repeat form at the time of the repeat.
+If it becomes necessary to repeat ANY radiograph, a qualified staff radiographer must directly supervise the student.
 THERE ARE NO EXCEPTIONS.

 COMPETENCIES TO BE COMPLETED BY THE COMPLETION OF THE TWO-YEAR PROGRAM:

 GENERAL PATIENT CARE PROCEDURES

 - CPR Certification (satisfied by Healthcare Provider CPR certification) - Vital signs (BP, Temperature, Pulse, Respiration & Pulse Oximetry) - Sterile & Medical Aseptic Technique - Venipuncture - Transfer of Patient - Care of Patient Medical Equipment (e.g., Oxygen Tank, IV Tubing)